yuxuanzhuang/batter/README.rst

    :alt: Documentation Status

 ``batter`` is a modern, object-oriented toolkit for free-energy workflows.
-It adds support for **absolute binding free energy (ABFE)** of membrane proteins and **absolute solvation free energy (ASFE)**, and provides a single-leg AMBER+SDR pipeline, extending the original ``BAT.py`` package.
+It provides **absolute binding free energy (ABFE)** calculations for ligands---**including charged species**---bound to membrane proteins, as well as **absolute solvation free energy (ASFE)**.

-ABFE runs in ``batter`` follow a single-leg design that applies λ-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present in the system, and employs softcore electrostatics/van der Waals potentials to maintain smooth turn-on/turn-off behavior.
+It also offers a single-leg AMBER+SDR pipeline that extends the original ``BAT.py`` package.

-``batter`` supports resuming interrupted runs, flexible system definitions via modular YAML configuration files.
+ABFE runs in ``batter`` follow a single-leg design that applies :math:`\lambda`-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present, and employs soft-core electrostatics and van der Waals potentials to ensure smooth coupling/decoupling.

-The job submission is highly parallelized, with each λ-window running as an independent job.
-For example, if you have 10 ligands for ABFE calculations, each with 24 λ-windows, ``batter`` can submit 240 jobs to your scheduler simultaneously.
+``batter`` supports resuming interrupted runs and flexible system definitions via modular YAML configuration files.
+Job submission is highly parallelized, with each :math:`\lambda`-window executed as an independent job.
+For example, 10 ligands × 24 :math:`\lambda`-windows yields **240** jobs submitted concurrently to your scheduler.

 Installation
 -------------------------------